veereshhalagegowda/platformDocumentation/1.0.0/Components/Layouts/card-content.md

 ## Overview
 A card content is a container in which a paragraph or text can be put inside.
-It is basically intended for block of text but it can contain other components also such as card-title,card-subtitle,card-image etc.
+It is basically intended for block of text but it can contain other components also such as card-title, card-subtitle, card-image etc.
 ## Usage
-It is a container of blocks that can contain text.And it can also store buttons,card-title,card-subtitle,card-image etc.
+It is a container of blocks that can contain text, and it can also store buttons, card-title, card-subtitle, card-image etc.

 ### How to use
-Drag and drop a card content it has attributes like style and class.And in this card-content other content can be rendered and they can be displayed in a block.
+Drag and drop a card content it has attributes like style and class, and in this card-content other content can be rendered and they can be displayed in a block.

 ### Example
 **A card-content with a title and paragraph**